Estate Planning & Inheritance | The Bitcoin Adviser

 5. Regularly Update Your Estate Plan

 As digital assets and laws evolve, periodically review and update your estate plan to reflect changes in Bitcoin holdings, custody arrangements, beneficiaries, or relevant regulations.
-Conduct annual reviews, update after major life events (marriage, divorce, births, deaths), refresh beneficiary education, and maintain current contact information for all keyholders.
+Conduct annual reviews, update after major life events (marriage, divorce, births, deaths), and maintain current contact information for all keyholders.

 6. Provide Beneficiary Education and Training